 When connecting your devices to the soundbar, the Nakamichi Shockwafe Ultra 9.2 has no issues passing through the highest quality signals.
 It also supports 4:4:4, meaning that when using your PC, the text will be clear and easy to read on a TV.

 The Nakamichi Shockwafe 9.2 soundbar's interface is pretty standard.
-You have a screen hidden behind the grill that shows the different inputs, settings, and menus.
+You have a screen hidden behind the grille that shows the different inputs, settings, and menus.

 The bar controls are pretty straightforward.
 You have a volume up and down, a button to switch inputs, and the power button.
 The 'Demo' button plays the Nakamichi test tones for every channel.